wp-plugins/fv-wordpress-flowplayer/readme.txt

    3. Go into Wordpress plugins setup in Wordpress administration interface and activate FV Wordpress Flowplayer plugin.
    4. Optionally, if you want to embed videos denoted just by their filename, you can create the /videos/ directory located directly in the root of your domain and place your videos there.
 Otherwise, you would have to type in a complete URL of video files.
    5. Go to plugin Settings screen and click both "Check template" and "Check videos" buttons to check your template and videos mime type.

+Visit [out site](http://wordpress.org/plugins/fv-wordpress-flowplayer/installation/) for a fully featured guide with **screenshots** and more!

 == Frequently Asked Questions ==